 RCV advocates like FairVote (an RCV lobbying group) claim candidates would be less likely to attack each other in order to rank higher as a voter’s secondary choice.
 Their literature is sparse despite RCV existing in various places for over a century.2

-In one study they highlight, during a debate, candidates “were more likely to substitute negative or neutral words for positive words.”
+In one study they highlight that during a debate candidates “were more likely to substitute negative or neutral words for positive words.”
 FairVote also looked at a variety of exit polls where voters felt the tone of the campaign was more positive.

 But let’s say for argument's sake candidates would be slightly less negative under an RCV system — that still doesn’t address the major driver of negative campaigning: outside organizations and pacs.

 So under RCV candidates may try to distance themselves from political mudslinging, but in countries like Australia that have had Ranked-Choice Voting since 1918, negative campaigning is still very much a part of their culture…

 Negative advertising is all over Australian elections.
 David Crowe, a columnist for The Australian, apparently didn’t get the word about his country’s gentle electioneering.
 He likened the scare tactics of this year’s federal campaign to those of 2010, another recent “display of pure political desperation.”3

 I’d argue, RCV may even lead to more negativity because third-party candidates are more likely to run in order to form a strategic alliance with a major party candidate so they can play “good cop, bad cop.”
 If you couple this with the fact that in a 2019 paper, San Francisco State University political scientist Jason McDaniel found RCV led to a “significant decrease in voter turnout of approximately 3-5 percentage points in RCV cities.”4 The “bad cop” could use fearmongering to churn out the base and the “good cop” could appeal to the middle with politeness and symbolic overtures.
 Such Machevillian strategies would just leave us back where we are in terms of negativity, except we’d have a more confusing race as a consequence.